-This series of blog posts highlights stories of Jewish responses to the Holocaust as it unfolded.
-These stories are some of those told in the Museum’s past exhibition Daring to Resist: Jewish Defiance in the Holocaust.
+This series of blog posts highlighted stories of Jewish responses to the Holocaust as it unfolded.
+These stories were some of those told in the Museum’s past exhibition Daring to Resist: Jewish Defiance in the Holocaust.

 Exhibition text edited for online use by Noa Gutow-Ellis, Collections and Exhibitions Assistant and Treva Walsh, Collections Project Manager

 Many of Europe’s Jewish communities came under Nazi occupation or domination by Nazi collaborators between 1939 and 1944.
 Conditions varied widely from place to place, although Jews in almost all occupied lands shared the basic experience of isolation, expropriation of property, and being forced to live in restricted areas, which became dangerously overcrowded and unhealthy.
 Jewish communities mobilized all their meager resources to provide the basics of civilized living in uncivilized conditions.
 Food and medicines were smuggled over brick and barbed wire walls, at the risk of smugglers’ lives.

 Although the conditions of Nazi occupation were unprecedented, the fact of occupation was not.
 Jews at the time typically saw occupation as a difficult experience full of hardship, but not an unusual phenomenon during wartime.
 In many of the lands occupied by the Nazis—Poland, Lithuania and Ukraine in particular—Jews recalled a relatively benign German occupation during World War I, which they considered an improvement over life under the brutal Czarist regime it replaced.
 Only with hindsight can we today recognize Nazi occupation as the prelude to murder.